-Elements of compensation Amounts Remarks Fixed compensation €950,000 At its meeting held on 31 August 2016, the Board of Directors, on the recommendation of the Compensation Committee, decided to maintain the amount of Mr. Alexandre Ricard's gross annual fixed compensation at €950,000 for the 2016/17 financial year.
-Variable compensation €1,243,075 Ricard's gross annual fixed compensation at 6950,000 for the 2016/17 financial year.
-At its meeting held on 30 August 2017, the Board of Directors, on the recommendation of the Compensation Committee and after approval of the financial elements by the Audit Committee, assessed the amount of the variable portion of Mr Alexandre Ricard's compensation for the 2016/17 financial year.
-Considering the quantitative and qualitative criteria set by the Board meetings on 31 August 2016 and 18 October 2016 and the achievements recognized as of 30 June 2017, the amount of the variable portion was evaluated as follows: as per the quantitative criteria, the variable portion mounted to 93.85% of Mr. Alexandre Ricard's annual fixed compensation, versus a target at 80% and a maximum at 150%, evaluated as follows: achievement of the budgeted Profit from Recurring Operations (target 30%, maximum 55%): 31.01%, achievement of the budgeted Group Net Profit from Recurring Operations (target 30%, maximum 40%): 22.84%, deleveraging (net debt/EBITDA) (target 30%, maximum 55%): 40%; as per the qualitative criteria, the amount decided by the Board of Directors was 37% of Mr. Alexandre Ricard's annual fixed compensation, versus a target at 80% with possibility of exceeding up to 45% maximum, consisting of : Continued improvement of the Group's performance in the USA and successfully rollout the new organization: 6% Target - 9% Maximum Achieved: 7% - Growth of Profit from Recurring Operations in excess of budget and new organisation implemented Improvement of the operational efficiency plan: 6% Target - 9% Maximum Achieved: 7% - Accelerated implementation of the roadmap and development of new initiatives, such as promotional effectiveness and brand equity monitoring scure a high level of staff engagement: 6% Target - 9% Maximum Achieveed: 8% - Accelerated implementation of the roadmap and developmen his annual fixed compensation for 2016/17 (versus a target of 110% and a maximum of 180%).
-The variable compensation in respect of the 2015/16 and 2014/15 financial years respectively represented 96.20% and 105.55% of his annual fixed compensation.
-Multi-year variable compensation N/A Mr Alexandre Ricard does not qualify for any multi-year variable compensation.
+Elements of compensation Amounts Remarks Fixed compensation €950,000 ■ At its meeting held on 31 August 2016, the Board of Directors, on the recommendation of the Compensation Committee, decided to maintain the amount of Mr. Alexandre Ricard's gross annual fixed compensation at €950,000 for the 2016/17 financial year.
+Variable compensation €1,243,075 At its meeting held on 30 August 2017, the Board of Directors, on the recommendation of the Compensation Committee and after approval of the financial elements by the Audit Committee, assessed the amount of the variable portion of Mr Alexandre Ricard's compensation for the 2016/17 financial year.
+Considering the quantitative and qualitative criteria set by the Board meetings on 31 August 2016 and 18 October 2016 and the achievements recognized as of 30 June 2017, the amount of the variable portion was evaluated as follows: as per the quantitative criteria, the variable portion amounted to 93.85% of Mr. Alexandre Ricard's annual fixed compensation, versus a target at 80% and a maximum at 150%, evaluated as follows: achievement of the budgeted Profit from Recurring Operations (target 30%, maximum 55%): 31.01%, achievement of the budgeted Group Net Profit from Recurring Operations (target 20%, maximum 40%): 22.84%, deleveraging (net debt/EBITDA) (target 30%, maximum 55%): 40%; as per the qualitative criteria, the amount decided by the Board of Directors was 37% of Mr. Alexandre Ricard's annual fixed compensation, versus a target at 30% with possibility of exceeding up to 45% maximum, consisting of: Continued improvement of the Group' performance in the USA and successfully rollout the new organization: 6% Target - 9% Maximum Achieved: 7% - Growth of Profit from Recurring Operations in excess of budget and new organisation implemented Improvement of the Group's performance in China and enforcement of the new portfolio and sales approach; 6% Target - 9% Maximum Achieved: 7% - Growth of Profit from Recurring Operations in excess of budget and new organisation implemented Improvement of the operational efficiency plan: 6% Target - 9% Maximum Achieved: 8% - Employee Engagement Rate rising (measured every two years through an internal survey) and higher than FMCG benchmarks (eng Multi-year variable compensation N/A Mr Alexandre Ricard does not qualify for any multi-year variable compensation.
 Directors' fees N/A As an Executive Director of the Company, Mr Alexandre Ricard does not receive any Directors' fees.